top of page

 We are called to strengthen our faith and sent to continue the ministry of Jesus Christ by service and witness in the world.

-The Women’s Missionary Society (WMS) of the African Methodist Episcopal Church (AMEC) is an international faith-based, Non-Governmental Organization (NGO), granted Special Consultative Category II Status in 1985 in partnership with the United Nations Economic and Social Council.
-The WMS is composed of members located across four continents in thirty-two countries.
-We are in the forefront of works of mission, at the head of the Church, operating from the highest level within each of twenty Episcopal Districts and reporting to every meeting of the General and Annual Conferences.
+The Women’s Missionary Society (WMS) of the African Methodist Episcopal Church (AMEC) is an international, faith-based Non-Governmental Organization (NGO) that was granted Special Consultative Status (Category II) with the United Nations Economic and Social Council (ECOSOC) in 1985.
+The WMS spans four continents and thirty-two countries, with members actively engaged in mission work at the forefront of the Church's efforts.
+It operates at the highest organizational level within each of the Church’s twenty Episcopal Districts, providing reports to both General and Annual Conferences.

 About Us